WHAT DOES INDEPENDENT LIVING SKILLS INCORPORATE?

-Living independently for the first time can be overwhelming at best.
+Living independently for the first time can be overwhelming.
 With CLE supports, students are introduced to the responsibilities of managing all aspect of their lives while living on their own for the first time.
-While students live in an apartment with a roommate, the CLE staff work with each student in the areas of financial management, personal hygiene, health and wellness, community resource development, along with public transportation mobility training.
+While students live in an apartment with a roommate, they receive instruction in the areas of financial management, personal hygiene, health and wellness, community access, and with public transportation mobility training.
+ILS services are based upon each student’s individual trajectory, rather than a one size fits all approach.
+We recognize that all of our students are working to explore living away from home and it is our role to guide them as they build confidence and competency in all aspects of daily living.

-Students live with a roommate at an apartment near campus along with other CLE students and a Resident Advisor (RA).
-Apartment living, as opposed to dorm living, provides a chance to explore instruction in all areas of household organization and managing their daily life.
-While CLE is not a 24/7 program, students can access the RA or on-call staff support as needed.
+To maintain comfort and safety, students live with a roommate at an apartment near campus along with other CLE students and a Resident Advisor (RA).
+While CLE is not a 24/7 program, students can access the RA or on-call staff support as needed to address daily and unique situations that arise from forgetting your keys to needing assistance when you are sick.